Andrew Bailey (politician): Attorney General of Missouri (2023–2025)

 In November 2022, Parson appointed Bailey as the 44th attorney general of Missouri, after his predecessor Eric Schmitt's election to the U.S. Senate.
 He took office on January 3, 2023.
 As attorney general, Bailey moved aggressively to expand his powers and used his post to pursue conservative "culture war" issues.

-Throughout his term, Bailey has faced a number of controversies regarding his use of power.
+Throughout his term, Bailey faced a number of controversies regarding his use of power.
 The St. Louis Post-Dispatch maintains The Bailey Tally, "[a] running count of the many instances in which Missouri's official lawyer has abused the legal process, refused to do his job and/or engaged in blatant conflicts of interest, all in service to a right-wing agenda."